ldtteam/MinecoloniesWiki/source/buildings/archery.md

 | 4 | 4 |
 | 5 | 5 |

 The Rangers in Training require a bow to practice.
-They will stand on or near the glowstone in the floor/ground and shoot at the targets, a bail of hay on a fence post.
+They will stand on or near the glowstone in the floor/ground and shoot at the targets, a bale of hay on a fence post.

-The Rangers in Training are not actual guards even though they will be dressed as guards, in the usual Ranger clothes.
+The Rangers in Training are not actual Guards even though they will be dressed as Ranger Guards.
 They will go to their own house at night to sleep.

 # Archery GUI

-Once the building is built, you can access the Archery block (right click on it) and you will see a GUI with different options:
+When accessing the Archery's hut block by right-clicking on it, you will see a GUI with different options:

 <br>
 <div class="row">